kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/oauth/_index.md

   # The value is a base64 encoding of the following YAML:
   # config:
   #   client_secret: secretvalue
-  # Gloo expected OAuth client secrets in this format.
+  # Gloo expects OAuth client secrets in this format.
   extension: Y29uZmlnOgogIGNsaWVudF9zZWNyZXQ6IHNlY3JldHZhbHVlCg==
 {{< /tab >}}
 {{< /tabs >}}